EconometricInstitute/feb22012-programming-website/data/week3/1-interfaces-and-polymorphism.md

 </text-box>

+### Interface inheritance
+Since the bank has an advantage in some types of games, we want to be able to detect whether a value was obtained by the bank or someone else.
+We could add a method `public boolean fromBank();` to the GameValue interface, but then all our classes would need to add a second method, while some of the games may not even have a bank.
+We could create a second interface `public interface BankScore`, but then we have two separate types.
+On `GameValue` objects we can only call `getValue()` and on `BankScore` objects we can only call `fromBank()`.

+We do not have a singly type where we can use both and we can choose only one type for variables and/or method and constructor arguments.
+Ofcourse, we could add `public int getValue()'` to the `BankScore` interface, but then we cannot use `BankScore` objects in our old sorting algorithm. `BankScore` is still a separate type from `GameValue`.

+To solve this problem, we let the interface `BankScore` inherit the interface `GameValue` by stating  `public interface BankScore extends GameValue`.
+Now, the type `BankScore` can be used as a `GameValue` and classes that implement `BankScore` must have both `getValue()` and `fromBank()` methods.
+The `getValue()` method is inherited from `GameValue`.

+We say that `BankScore` is a **subtype** of `GameValue` and that `GameValue` is a **supertype** of `BankScore`.
+A subtype can always do at least as much as its supertype.
+This terminology is based on _set theory_: the set of `BankScore` objects is a subset of the set of `GameValue` objects.
+The set of `GameValue` objects is a superset of the set of `BankScore` objects.
+Also supertype and subtype relations are **transitive**.

 <programming-exercise name='TacoBoxes (2 parts)' tmcname='part09-Part09_05.TacoBoxes'>

 In the exercise template you'll find Interface `TacoBox` ready for your use.
 It has the following methods: